 As ecommerce adoption escalates and first-time shoppers turn online, a chief danger is losing intimacy.
-Retail can forge relational experiences, but customer support is often the only option for online brands.
-Particularly, immediate support — before, during, and after a purchase.
+Retail can forge relational experiences, but customer support is often the only option for online apparel brands.
+Particularly, immediate support and functionality— before, during, and after a purchase.

 Rising return rates are another danger that loom large over online fashion:

 GlobalWebIndex Prediction: Tiny Keyboards Can Address Both Problems in Real-Time

 Vanessa Skaggs, Marketing Manager at : Pura Vida Bracelets